JuliaLinearAlgebra/ArpackMKL.jl/README.md

 In interactive use, you can alias `const Arpack = ArpackMKL` after loading the module.

-MKL needs to be installed on your system to load the MKL-built Arpack (I think due to dynamically linked dependencies.)
+The official Intel MKL distribution needs to be installed on your system to load the MKL-built Arpack.
+And the Julia `MKL.jl` should also be installed.